-Rob Mullins is a lecturer in law at University of Queensland, where he has taught since 2015.
+Robert has been a lecturer in law at the University of Queensland since 2015.

 Prior to taking up his position at the University of Queensland he completed a BPhil in Philosophy and a DPhil in Law at the University of Oxford.